-- 1. Open the Windows Services dialog box (Start > Administrative Tools > Services) on the DC Agent machine. - 2.
+- 1. Open the Windows Services tool (from the Server Manager > Tools or Start > Administrative Tools menu) on the DC Agent machine. - 2.
 Scroll down to locate the Websense DC Agent service.
 If the service is running, no further troubleshooting is necessary. - 3.
 If the service has not started, right-click on the service name, and then select Properties. - 4.
 Click the Log On tab of the Properties dialog box.
 The Hardware Profile list shows whether the service is enabled or disabled. - Typically, this error message appears when the profile is disabled. - 5.
-Click Enable to attempt to enable the service, then go to the General tab and click Start. - 6.
-Click OK, then close the Services dialog box.
+Click Enable to attempt to enable the service, then go to the General tab and click Start - 6.
+Click OK, then close the Services tool.